Published: May 16, 2019 | Last Updated: June 12, 2024

 Conclusion

 YouTube doesn’t like randomness in video footage because of the interframe compression.
-Because of this, it is not wise to add grain to your film.
+Because of this, adding grain to your film is not wise.

 Adding noise to reduce banding is only advised for still photos – not video.

-You should also always remember to expose correctly, so your footage isn’t underexposed and noisy.
+Always remember to expose correctly so your footage isn’t underexposed and noisy.
 Check out my guide to shooting in the dark to reduce grain.

 The vp9 codec offers better image quality than the avc1 codec.